MHCommunity/mousehunt-improved/docs/quick-send-supplies.md

 ## Features

-- Hover over any Send Supplies button (including those in Hover Profiles) to quickly pick an item, enter a quantity, and send it instantly
+- Hover over or click any Send Supplies button (including those in Hover Profiles) to quickly pick an item, enter a quantity, and send it instantly
 - Set up to four favorite items to always appear in the quick send menu for even faster access